-A facility licensed as a skilled nursing facility in the state in which it is located that satisfies our accreditation requirements and is approved by us.
+An Inpatient Facility that provides multidisciplinary treatment for convalescent and rehabilitative care.
+It must be licensed as a skilled nursing facility in the state in which it is located that must satisfy our accreditation requirements and be approved by us.